lyijin/email_analysis/README.md

 ## How to use the scripts ##
 The scripts use hardcoded filenames because I'm laaaaaazy.

 1. Run parse_inbox.py on the tab-delimited raw data and call the output "inbox.parsed.tsv".
-This file contains <name> <TAB> <list of comma-spaced UNIX times of the emails>
+This file contains \<name\> \t \<list of comma-spaced UNIX times of the emails\>
 2. Run the plotting scripts in any order.

 ## zzz.
 Just gimme results! ##